ziffitykishore/agilex/setup/performance-toolkit/README.md

 Before running the JMeter tests for the first time, you will need to first use the `php bin/magento setup:performance:generate-fixtures {profile path}` command to generate the test data.
 You can find the configuration files of available B2C profiles in the folders `setup/performance-toolkit/profiles/ce` and `setup/performance-toolkit/profiles/ee`.

+Also you can find B2B profiles located in the folder `setup/performance-toolkit/profiles/b2b`.
+The B2B profiles are designed for testing performance of the B2B modules and contain B2B-related entities, including companies, negotiable quotes, shared catalogs, and more.

 It can take a significant amount of time to generate a profile.
-For example, generating the large profile can take up to 4 hours.
+For example, generating a B2B medium profile takes up to 6 hours, while generating a large profile can take up to 22 hours.
 So we recommend  using the `-s` option to skip indexation.
 Then you can start indexation manually.

-Splitting generation and indexation processes doesn't reduce total processing time, but it requires fewer resources.
-For example, to generate a small profile, use commands:
+Splitting generation and indexation processes doesn't reduce total processing time, but requires fewer resources.
+For example, to generate the small B2C profile use commands:

     php bin/magento setup:performance:generate-fixtures -s setup/performance-toolkit/profiles/ce/small.xml
     php bin/magento indexer:reindex